FAQ - Frequently Asked Questions

 Will bad weather cancel the Hell of Hunterdon?

 Typically Not.
 Since this ride is a tribute to the Northern European Spring Classics, bad weather comes with the territory, thus the ride is rain or shine.
-But that said, rider safety is paramount, and if conditions warrant it, the ride will be rescheduled as is convenient to the organizers.
-Please check this website the morning of the ride and on the CBBC, BCP and SCU club list servers for cancellation notices.
-An email message will also be sent to all pre-registered participants.
+But that said, rider safety is paramount, and if conditions warrant it (such as an Official Storm Warning), the organizers reserve the right (but not obligation) to reschedule the ride to a date of their convenience.

-How Bad are the Dirt Roads?
+How Bad are the Un-Paved Roads?

 What Type of Bike Should I Ride?

-Should I use a Cyclocross Bike?
+Should I use a Cyclocross or Gravel Bike?

 Can I use a Fixed Gear Bike?